yantonov/clj-workcalendar/README.md

 # cljs-workcalendar

-A Clojure tiny library designed to manipulate with work calendar from javascriptcode.
+A Clojure tiny library designed to simplify manupilations with dates (in the sense of [working calendar](http://www.superjob.ru/proizvodstvennyj_kalendar/)) from javascript code.

 ## Usage